rwth-iat/aas_repository_server/README.md

 2. **Authorization Rules Setup**:
    - Define the roles and corresponding permissions (actions) they are allowed to perform.
    - Example roles: admin, rwthStudent, otherStudent.
+   - Update your roles in access_control.py

 3. **Policy Definition**:
-   - Define authorization policies using the Rego policy language supported by OPA.
+   - Incorporate your defined rules into your security  Submodel template.
-   - You can start with the example policy (policy.rego file) provided in this repository and adjust it according to your needs
+   - If needed adjust the policy.rego file provided in this repository
    - The policy file should be stored in the same folder as the OPA executable
    - See https://www.openpolicyagent.org/docs/latest/#rego for more about the rego language
-   - You can also experiment with rego and test policy code online: https://play.openpolicyagent.org/
+   - You can experiment with rego and test policy code online: https://play.openpolicyagent.org/

 4. **Policy Evaluation with OPA**:
    - OPA is already configure to listen on http://localhost:8181/v1/data/policy/allow, you can change this in the config.ini.default file